samvanstroud/higgs_ann/README.md

 # Higgs ANN classifier
 A work in progress neural network suite for classifying Higgs sector events in particle collision data.
-This project is very much a work in progress.
+This is very much a work in progress (I'm 2 months into to a year long project).

 Files:
 - `nn.py` contains the logic to handle run and train a neural network.